wilsonliaows/docs/_docs/_connectors/salesforce-docs.markdown

 ## Articles on how to use additional special actions, such as get related objects, etc.

 ## Best practices in working with the connector
-When starting to use Workato with your salesforce account, we reccomend that you either do it on a developers account, or test on non-essential pieces of data.
-This would prevent any loss of crucial data, especially since actions performed through Workato cannot be undone
+When starting to use Workato with your salesforce account, we reccomend that you either do it on a sandbox account, or test on non-essential pieces of data.
+This would prevent any loss of crucial data, especially since actions performed through Workato cannot be undone.
+### Working with Sandbox on Workato
+Salesforce Sandboxes are isolated from your Salesforce production organization, so operations that you perform in your sandboxes don’t affect your Salesforce production organization, and conversely.
+Sandboxes are nearly identical to your Salesforce production organization.
+For a list of differences, see [Sandbox Setup Tips and Considerations](https://help.salesforce.com/HTViewHelpDoc?id=data_sandbox_implementation_tips.htm&language=en_US).
 ## Troubleshooting
 Here is a list of common erros that you may encounter, and how to rectify them.
 ### 400 Bad Request